Prepare to Manage Sidewall Compaction Now to Protect Yield Potential at Planting Time

 These tips can help reduce sidewall compaction on your farm for the 2018 season.

 Wait to plant – Wet conditions are the number one cause of soil compaction!
-If possible, wait for drier conditions to plant.
+Wait for drier conditions to plant as much as possible.
 One grower in 2017 saw a 40 bu/ac yield difference with the same hybrid between two planting dates only 2 days apart.

-Reduce down-pressure in damp conditions – If a field must be planted in conditions that are still on the wet side, reduce the row unit down pressure.
+Reduce down-pressure in damp conditions – Sometimes you just have to plant in fields that are a little too damp.
+When this happens reduce the down-pressure.
 This will help reduce the force pushing the soil particles together.

 Avoid planting too shallow – Most corn planters are designed for corn to be planted at 2-3 inches below the soil surface.
 Angled press wheels have imaginary lines that intersect around this depth.
 Properly closing the seed trench is designed to help fracture minor sidewall compaction.